Richard Dawkins (The Matrix Dictionary)

 Carroll's Kryon series elaborated a number of popular New Age concepts.
 Amongst them are co-creating, spiritual contracts, karmic imprints, karmic implants, magnetic layers (strands) of human DNA, karmic groups, synchronicity, ascension, helpers from other star systems etc.

 Or take Gregg Braden.
 The crux of his book The God Code is that our DNA sequence, when read by assigning Hebrew characters to the base sequence, spells out the words of our Creator.
 So this is the big secret that he has discovered (at least I presume it is his discovery): within each cell of our body is God's signature in Hebrew (read more about Gregg Braden in my The Matrix Conspiracy Updates).
+For a complete scientistic and fascistic New Age system, see my blog post on The WingMakers Project.

 The evidence for the Meme, or Braden´s God Code is the same: Zero.
 And in my view none of the theories are better explanations.